modin-project/modin/docs/developer/architecture.rst

 Component View
 --------------

-Flows which a user's queries for data transformation, data ingress and egress pass through the Modin components are shown below.
-The flows are mostly similar for all execution systems in Modin but may have differences for some ones like for :doc:`OmnisciOnNative </flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index>`, for example.
+User queries which perform data transformation, data ingress or data egress pass through the Modin components detailed below.
+The path the query takes is mostly similar across execution systems, with some minor exceptions like :doc:`OmnisciOnNative </flow/modin/experimental/core/execution/native/implementations/omnisci_on_native/index>` for example.

 Data Transformation
 '''''''''''''''''''